hgsgtk/dotfiles/README.md

 ### Machine-Specific Customization

-To customize Git settings for a specific machine, edit `.chezmoidata.yaml`:
+To customize Git settings for a specific machine, create `.chezmoidata.yaml` from `chezmoidata.yaml.sample`:

 ```yaml
 git: